Join the conversation with 1400+ supportive Western New York startup founders, operators and supporters.

 - We're here to support Founders.
 Founders are the engine of the startup community.
 If you're not a founder, but you're here, your job is to support them through whatever means you have to contribute.
 We welcome service providers and supporters, but the needs of Founders trump your needs/wants in this community.
 The rules reflect that.

 - We have a 20 year vision.
 Every day we're here building the community of the future.
 When you make a decision, think about what it's impact will look like with second and third order effects.
-How are we making Buffalo's startup community stronger?
+How are we making WNY's startup community stronger?

 - Give First.
 In the startup world, Give First means simply trying to help anyone - especially entrepreneurs - with no expectation of getting anything back.
 It's the pay-it-forward principle that builds strong startup networks.